tdzienniak/entropy/README.md

 _JavaScript entity system framework for games._

 Entropy is literally just a framework, variation on an entity system, that can help you organize and write your game in very specific way.
 It also does many things for you, such as game state management, input handling.
 It is not tied to any graphics library, sound library, or other fancy stuff.
-If you are not familiar with entity system idea, check out these articles: one two three.
+If you are not familiar with entity system idea, check out these articles: [one](http://www.gamedev.net/page/resources/_/technical/game-programming/understanding-component-entity-systems-r3013) [two](http://entity-systems.wikidot.com/es-tutorials).

 ##Installation##